 2. The Testing Argument

 Let us consider another possible explanation of the phenomenon of playing hard to get.
 We could call this the 'testing' argument.
 A woman will usually need to delay any strong response to a man to give her time to judge his character.
 A woman who is seeking genuine love, and reasonable compatibility, will need to take time.
-She will probably want the opportunity to date different men and over a reasonable period of time 'test' them, and indeed her own feelings about them.
+She will probably want the opportunity to date different men and over a reasonable period of time to 'test' them, and indeed her own feelings about them.

 The delay and selectivity involved in this could hardly be called playing hard to get.